Research Studentship in Knowledge Engineering

 The problem is that data rarely follow FAIR principles, and require extensive preparation before the researchers can begin to use the data and answer sophisticated research questions.
 This DPhil project will examine the current data structure, the types of research question being asked, the evolving landscape of metadata standards, semantic web technologies, and the latest data representation and discovery.

-This DPhil project will address the following questions:
+This DPhil project may address the following illustrative questions:

 Using specific use cases and scenarios, one or more potential FAIR-enabling frameworks will be demonstrated, along with the delivery of a FAIRness maturity model to guide process improvement.

 This DPhil project is designed to deliver novel conceptual and methodological contributions to advance the practices and the infrastructure for research data management necessary to use synchrotron data at scale in a way that is not possible now.
 Specifically, the DPhil project will define and prototype how to move from the current manually-focused, time-consuming and error-prone operations to a streamlined, unambiguous and AI-ready framework.